CDSS Community Culture & Safety Toolkit

 • Check the CDSS Resource Portal for more resources on community safety and etiquette.

-Part III: Courtesy and Etiquette Guidelines (aka Shaping Culture)
+Courtesy and Etiquette Guidelines (a.k.a.
+Shaping Culture)

-Tips and guidance (preferably in DO rather than “don’t” language) that help prevent offenses from occurring.
+Tips and guidance (preferably in “do” rather than “don’t” language) that help prevent offenses from occurring.

-Part IV: Complaint Procedures
+Complaint Procedures

-These outline the ways and means of handling complaints and infractions.
+These outline the ways and means of handling complaints and infractions:

 Whom to complain to; who follows up; how complaints are handled; timeliness of response; confidentiality; due process; documentation; legal concerns; levels of severity; pathways for improvement and pathways for ultimate removal.

-Part V: Physical Space: The Venue
+Safety in the Physical Space: The Venue

-• This serves as a checklist of things to consider and manage, such as trip hazards, first aid, emergency medical
+This serves as a checklist of things to consider and manage, such as trip hazards, first aid, emergency medical procedures, ADA accessibility, decibel levels, etc.

 Working Definitions